grashidi/fml_project/README.md

 # fml_project

 ## Mr. Ping
-Mr. Ping is an agent trained to play Bomberman with temporal diference q-learning without the involvement of neural network.
-It relies only on standard python libraries with can found in the requierments.
+Mr. Ping is an agent trained to play Bomberman with temporal diference q-learning without the involvement of a neural network.
+It relies only on standard python libraries with can be found in the requierments.

 ```
 cycler==0.11.0